Extreme gaps between eigenvalues of random matrices: Large gaps

-Concerning the Gaussian unitary ensemble, the same type of asymptotics hold, being a direct consequence of formula (\ref{eqn:GUEexpansion}).
-Note that when taking $\delta_n=\OO(1/n)$ the speed of convergence to the sine kernel is $1/n^2$ for the unitary group, much better that $1/n$ for the $\Gue$, whose correlation kernel is not translation invariant. \end{proof}
+Concerning the Gaussian unitary ensemble, the same type of asymptotics hold, being a direct consequence of formula (\ref{eqnGUEexpansion}).
+Note that when taking $\delta_n=\OO(1/n)$, the speed of convergence to the sine kernel is $1/n^2$ for the unitary group, much better that $1/n$ for the $\Gue$, whose correlation kernel is not translation invariant. \end{pf} \begin{lem} Let $\delta_n=\OO(\sqrt{\log n}/n)$, $\epsilon_0>0$.
+Then uniformly for $x$ in $(-2+\epsilon_0$, $2-\epsilon_0)$,